alonsobsd/bhyvemgr/README.md

 ## From ports/packages
 doas (security/doas), remote-viewer (net-mgmt/virt-viewer), sudo (security/sudo) and xfreerdp3 (net/freerdp3)

-# Bhyvemgr configuration
-## Network configuration
+# Network configuration

-### Quick configuration
+## Quick configuration
-If you want use bhyve without much network configuration, you can create a bridge and add your ethernet interface to it.
+If you want use bhyve without much network features, you can create a bridge and add your ethernet interface to it.
 Take on mind you will need a dhcp server in your network enviorenment if you want virtual machine network configuration will be assigned automatically.
 Otherwise you must set network configuration manually for each virtual machine.

 Add the following lines to your **/etc/rc.conf** file